machinekoder/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 **If the model contains undesired points that are difficult to see, the auto-snapped model box seems larger than the actual model.**
 .. image:: /assets/images/Documentation/Teach-model-autosnap-on-clean.png

-If the auto-snap option is disabled, the green model box is whatever the user defines using the model arrows.
+If the auto-snap option is disabled, the green model box is set to whatever the user defines using the model arrows.

 .. image:: /assets/images/Documentation/Teach-model-autosnap-off.png

-Notice that cropping or expanding the model does not replace the model with the content of the region-of-interest, but only changes the point cloud that was previously taught.
+Cropping and expanding operations do not replace the model with the content of the current region-of-interest.
+Instead, they work on the point cloud that was captured at the moment of teaching.
+When expanding the model box (making it larger), it is possible to include points that were initially outside the region-of-interest at the time of teaching.

 Detecting object(s)
 ~~~~~~~~~~~~~~~~~~~